The Ugly Truth About Love

 Seriously, it isn't always about you.

 Once you come up with some solid reasons, backed with examples, you can go to your partner and say, "Hey, I know things haven't been exactly great between us lately, and I've been thinking about what has caused them.
-Can we sit for a few minutes and I can share with you what I've come up with?"
+Can we sit for a few minutes, and I can share with you what I've come up with?"

 Notice that nowhere in that exchange did I say, "Hey, can we talk?" which is the universal language of GET READY TO RUMBLE!!!!!
 Right?
 That's not what we are doing here.
-This is about direct, clear and compassionate communication.
+This is about direct, clear, and compassionate communication.

 Let me give you an example.
-It had only been a couple of months of dating and we hit a snag.
-I went out of town on business and we had a standing date the night of my return.
-However, when I returned and texted her, she said she was busy and we could get together another time.
+It had only been a couple of months of dating, and we hit a snag.
+I went out of town on business, and we had a standing date the night of my return.
+However, when I returned and texted her, she said she was busy, and we could get together another time.

 About halfway through my dinner at the pub, a thought entered my head, "What if this is YOUR fault?!?!"
 Yeah, right.
-She's the one that blew off our date.
-But as I started to process things, putting myself in her shoes, I could start to see the mixed signals I had been sending.
+She's the one who blew off our date.
+But as I started to process things, putting myself in her shoes, I could start to see the mixed signals I had been unknowingly sending.

 After a few beers and many pages of notes written out, I could clearly see why she did what she did.
 Was it right?
-No. She did not communicate clearly, well, she didn't communicate at all.
+No. She did not communicate clearly.
+Well, she didn't communicate at all.
 Instead, she was in protection mode and proceeded accordingly.

 "Fine, go ahead," she quipped.

 Now I know what you are thinking.
 What about her role in this?
-Where is her responsibility.
+Where is her responsibility?
 This is the beautiful part.
 Once real, effective communication is introduced into a relationship, the other partner seizes it.
-They will begin to open up too.
+They will begin to open up, too.
 It is just a natural occurrence.

 Read that again.